acidprime/puppetlabs-cloudbox/README.md

 4. Run through standard kickstart procedure we use with vmware.
 5. Shut down the VM when complete.
 6. ` glance add -I admin -K puppet name=centos-5.7-pe-2.5.2  is_public=true container_format=bare disk_format=qcow2 <centos-5.7-pe-2.5.2.img`

+## Student Virtual machines
+The students virtual machines are built using the `vmbuilder` class.
+It comprises a simple set of wrapper functions for my fork of `node_openstack`.
+The reason I needed to fork `node_openstack` was to have it use the native openstack api.
+With the native api we are able to specify the name of the instances that we are building.
+The `vmbuilder` class calls two functions `vmbuild` and `vmlist` , it looks to see if an instance with the same name already is listed in the openstack configuration and if so, it does not create that instance.
+This allows you to terminate any of the student instances and rebuild them ( you will have to reinstall puppet ).